A Casual Anthology: Secrets. SigAlerts. Ravines. Records.

 The Paperback L.A.
 Casual Anthology series is a freewheeling collection of four stand-alone volumes, each offering an exuberant mix of snippets from novels, plays, cookbooks, broadcasts, magazine columns, memoirs and other writing by famous, infamous and recently remembered writers.
 Along with this happily browse-able batch of tales, each volume presents three photo essays, vividly representing the visual city.
 Collect all four to experience the joy and pleasure of mini-immersions in many eras and settings that gradually allow readers to form their own impressionistic picture of Los Angeles.

-In Paperback L.A., A Casual Anthology Book 3, our contributors deftly command fiction, nonfiction, playwriting, magazine writing, memoir and other forms to conjure up visions of a Beverly Hills Wonderbread factory, the founding of the first sustained gay rights organization in the country, early 20th-century wagon-train settlers in Dodger Stadium area, a late 20th-century DTLA traffic tie-up that becomes a kind of symphony, a humorous 1940s novelty song whose refrain buoyed civil rights activists, the 1990s outrigger-team apprenticeship of a Tongva youth, the horrors of the dating life in Silver Lake—and more.
-Plus, photo essays on “Quiet L.A.,” “Delivering Flowers to Grandpa Jack in Long Beach,” and “The Gents of Blues and Protest.”
+In Paperback L.A., A Casual Anthology Book 3, our contributors deftly command fiction, nonfiction, playwriting, magazine writing, memoir and other forms to conjure up visions of a Beverly Hills Wonderbread factory, the founding of the first sustained gay rights organization in the country, early 20th-century wagon-train settlers in Dodger Stadium area, a late 20th-century DTLA traffic tie-up that becomes a kind of symphony, a humorous 1940s novelty song whose refrain buoyed civil rights activists, the 1990s outrigger-team apprenticeship of a Tongva youth—and more.
+Plus, photo essays on “Motion and Stasis,” “Hometown Gold,” “The Right Notes,” and “Nowhere.”

 Contributors to Paperback L.A.
 Book 3